 Franklin Boulevard Transformation

 On Tuesday, March 10, 2020 the preferred alternative for Franklin Boulevard (also known as the preferred final concept design) was revealed at a public open house.
-If you were unable to attend the public open house, please visit our Engage Eugene website where you’ll be able to view the final concept design, and all information shared.
-Additionally, you will be able to share any comments or questions.
-We would love to hear from you!
+If you were unable to attend the public open house, you can to view the preferred design and all information shared on the open house web page.

 What is the project?